Executive Producer - Tina F. Turley

 In addition to his role as an arts administrator, Adam also enjoys teaching, acting, and directing.
-He has taught Theatre Appreciation at Shelton State for eight years and previously taught Introduction to Theatre at LSU for three years.
-He also teaches Arts Venue Management & Marketing Communications at UA.
-His directing credits include The Dixie Swim Club (Theatre Tuscaloosa), Disney's My Son Pinoocchio JR (Tuscaloosa Children's Theatre (TCT)), Roald Dahl's James and the Giant Peach JR (TCT), Time Together (Theatre Tuscaloosa SecondStage), and The Adventures of Tom Sawyer (TCT).
+He taught Theatre Appreciation at Shelton State for eight years and previously taught Introduction to Theatre at LSU for three years.
+He also teaches Arts Venue Management & Arts Marketing at UA.
+His directing credits include The Dixie Swim Club (Theatre Tuscaloosa), Disney's My Son Pinoocchio JR (Tuscaloosa Children's Theatre (TCT)), Roald Dahl's James and the Giant Peach JR (TCT), and Time Together (Theatre Tuscaloosa SecondStage).
 His acting credits with Theatre Tuscaloosa include Emmet Scrudge in Lights Out in Cootah County: A Country (COVID) Christmas Carol, Mason Miller in The End of a Line (ACTFest 2017 & SETC 2018), Ben Hecht in Moonlight and Magnolias, and Venticelli #1 in Amadeus.

 Adam is a husband and father, having been married to his wife, Paige, for more than 20 years.
 They have two sons and two cats.

 Resident Costumer - Jeanette Waterman